 5. Tribal Museum – an Insight into the Tribal Heritage

 Very near to the Coffee Museum is the Tribal Museum, which is one of the most important places to visit in Araku Valley.
 Built during the year 1996, the museum reflects the traditional lifestyle, culture, and customs of the native tribes of the region.
 The museum displays some rare artifacts belonging to the tribal culture of the Eastern Ghats.
 A kitchen displays utensils made of mud and iron.
 Walls of the museum are adorned with drawings and artwork made by tribals.

 The museum also displays beautiful models of the tribal dances Dhimsa and Mayur with their colorful traditional attires.
 It has a Tribal Arts and Crafts Centre which promotes and showcases the unique tribal art of the region.
 An artificial pond inside the Tribal Museum complex is provided with a paddle boating facility.

 6. Padmapuram Gardens – Fascination of Hanging Huts

 About 2.5 km from the Tribal Museum is the Padmapuram Gardens, which is one of the wonderful places to visit in Araku Valley.
 The hanging cottages are the main attraction of the Garden.
-These tree houses are built 10 feet above ground level and offer a thrilling experience.
-The garden has varieties of plants and trees, orchards, flowers, a rose garden and several beautiful sculptures that attract visitors of all age.
+These tree-houses are built 10 feet above ground level and offer a thrilling experience.
+The garden has varieties of plants and trees, orchards, flowers, a rose garden, and several beautiful sculptures that attract visitors of all ages.
 A toy train is provided for the visitors to go around the garden.